 Discover the invisible guardians of life on Earth.
-This gallery showcases the diverse pollinators that keep our planet's biodiversity in balance, from tiny bees to magnificent hummingbirds.
+This gallery showcases the diverse natural pollinators that keep our planet's biodiversity in balance, from tiny bees to magnificent hummingbirds, and explores emerging robotic pollination technologies.

 The urgent reality we must address